-Organising a party can be tough; especially if you’re throwing one for your best friend who is getting married soon, or if you’re the one who is getting married and would like to keep everything under control.
-From ordering food and drinks and picking out the perfect party outfits, to decorating the house and planning out the activities – hen parties take a lot of time and effort to put together; and you’ll probably need some help if you’re going to plan the whole thing on your own.
+Organising a party can be tough, especially if you're throwing one for your best friend who is getting married soon, or if you're the one who is getting married and would like to keep everything under control.
+From ordering food and drinks and picking out the perfect party outfits, to decorating the house and planning out the activities - when you plan a hen party it takes a lot of time and effort to put together.

 First, let’s start by explaining the notion of hen parties and when/why they have become so popular.

 The beginning of hen parties can be traced back to the 1800s, but it wasn’t until the 1960s that the phrase started to gain more prominence and began to have a context (many experts put this down to the fact that the 1960s was a period of sexual revolution).

 So it’s safe to say that hen parties are a pretty recent phenomenon.

 Similar to bridal showers, hen parties are all about the bride-to-be and her friends having fun and celebrating the fact that she’s getting married.
 However, bridal showers tend to be more classy, PG-rated and based upon gifting the guest of honour items to help set up her marital home.